etfovac/etfovac/README.md

 ### Hi there 👋

-In 2020 I started publishing some interesting code I generated since 2008.
+In 2020 I started publishing some old and interesting code that I had generated since 2008.

 My repos are organized in GitHub projects [here  &#9757;](https://github.com/etfovac?tab=projects)